BrightChamps Logo

 Common Mistakes of Quartile Deviation and How to Avoid Them

-Quartile deviation is both easy and confusing at the same time.
+Quartile deviation can be both straightforward and challenging to understand.
 Students who are learning about quartile deviation might make mistakes while learning.
-Here are a five common mistakes that the students might make and how to avoid them.
+Here are five common mistakes that the students might make and how to avoid them.

 Mistake 1